forcedotcom/go-soql/README.md

 1. `whereClause`: This tag is used on the struct which encapsulates the query criteria for SOQL query.
 There are no parameters for this tag.
 In the snippet above `WhereClause` member of `TestSoqlStruct` is tagged with `whereClause` to indicate that members in `TestQueryCriteria` should be considered for generating `WHERE` clause in SOQL query.
 If there are more than one field in `TestQueryCriteria` struct then they will be combined using `AND` logical operator.

+1. `orderByClause`: This tag is used on the slice of `Order` to capture the ordering of columns and sort order.
+There are no parameters for this tag.
+Clients using this library can expose `Order` struct from this library to their users if they wish to allow users of the client to control ordering of the result.

 ### Second level tags

 This section explains the tags that should be used on members of struct tagged with `selectClause` and `whereClause`.
 These tags indicate how the members of the struct should be used in generating `SELECT` and `WHERE` clause.